jburel/omero-guide-cellprofiler/README.md

 To run the notebooks, you can either [run on mybinder.org](https://mybinder.org/v2/gh/ome/omero-guide-cellprofiler/master?filepath=notebooks) or build locally with [repo2docker](https://repo2docker.readthedocs.io/).

+You will need to have Docker installed and run a terminal as administritator.

 To build locally:

  * Create a virtual environment and install repo2docker from PyPI.